 So now what?
 You are not allowed to use soapy water so how do you clean the pan?
 Once you are finished cooking in it, you can usually just use a dry dish rag or paper towels to wipe it out.
 If it is still messy you can use a wet sponge and if really gunky a soft metal brush is okay.
 Just do NOT put it into the water to soak.
 Always, always dry the pan.
 Water equals rust on cast iron, so you want to rid the pan of that.

-Get Recipe / Learn More at One Good Thing By Jillee
+Learn MORE at One Good Thing By Jillee